TLS 1.3 Decryption

 • TLS13-CHACHA20-POLY1305-SHA256

-Not all applications support the TLSv1.3 protocol.
-Follow decryption best practices, set the Min Version of the TLS protocol to TLSv1.2, and leave the Max Version setting as Max.
-If business needs require allowing a weaker TLS protocol, create a separate SSL Decryption profile with a Min Version that allows the weaker protocol and attach it to a Decryption policy that defines the traffic you need to allow with the weaker TLS protocol.
+As not all applications support TLSv1.3, follow decryption best practices and set the Min Version of the TLS protocol to TLSv1.2 and the Max Version to Max.
+If access to websites or applications with weaker TLS protocols is a business requirement, create separate decryption profiles with a Min Version that allows the weaker protocol and attach it to a decryption policy rule that specifies the traffic you need to allow with the weaker TLS protocol.

-If your Decryption policy supports mobile applications, many of which use pinned certificates, set the Max Version to TLSv1.2.
-Because TLSv1.3 encrypts certificate information that was not encrypted in previous TLS versions, the firewall can’t automatically add decryption exclusions based on certificate information, which affects some mobile applications.
-Therefore, if you enable TLSv1.3, the firewall may drop some mobile application traffic unless you create a No Decryption policy for that traffic.
-If you know the mobile applications you use for business, consider creating a separate Decryption policy and profile for those applications so that you can enable TLSv1.3 for all other traffic.
+For decryption policy rules that support mobile applications, many of which use pinned certificates, set the Max Version to TLSv1.2.
+TLSv1.3 encrypts certificate information that was not encrypted in previous TLS versions, preventing NGFWs from automatically adding decryption exclusions based on certificate information.
+As a result, if you enable TLSv1.3, the NGFW may drop some mobile application traffic.
+To mitigate potential issues, create a No Decryption policy rule for this traffic.
+If you know the specific mobile applications required for business, consider creating a separate decryption policy rule and decryption profile for those applications.
+This approach allows you to enable TLSv1.3 for all other traffic.

-Do not attach a No Decryption profile to Decryption policies for TLSv1.3 traffic that you don’t decrypt if you know that a particular policy controls only TLSv1.3 traffic.
-A change from previous TLS versions is that TLSv1.3 encrypts certificate information, so the firewall no longer has visibility into that data and therefore cannot block sessions with expired certificates or untrusted issuers, so the profile has no effect.
-(The firewall can perform certificate checks with TLSv1.2 and earlier because those protocols do not encrypt certificate information and you should apply a No Decryption profile to their traffic.)
-However, you can log undecrypted traffic of all types by enabling logging successful and unsuccessful TLS handshakes in the Decryption policy (logging unsuccessful TLS handshakes is enabled by default).
+Avoid attaching No-decryption profiles to decryption policy rules that exclusively handle TLSv1.3 traffic.
+TLSv1.3 encrypts certificate information, so the NGFW doesn't have visibility into this information and therefore can’t block sessions with expired certificates or untrusted issuers, making the profile ineffective.
+(The NGFW can perform certificate checks with TLSv1.2 and earlier protocols because those protocols don’t encrypt certificate information.
+You should apply No Decryption profiles to decryption policy rules handling TLSv1.2 and earlier traffic.)
+However, you can log undecrypted traffic of all types by selecting the options to log successful and unsuccessful TLS handshakes in decryption policy rules.
+Unsuccessful TLS handshakes are logged by default.

-If you downgrade from PAN-OS 11.1 to a previous version, any Decryption profile that specifies TLSv1.3 as the Min Version or the Max Version changes to the highest supported version.
-For example, downgrading from PAN-OS 11.1 to PAN-OS 9.1 would replace TLSv1.3 with TLSv1.2.
-If a Panorama device on PAN-OS 11.1 pushes the configuration to devices that run older versions of PAN-OS, any Decryption profile that specified TLSv1.3 as the Min Version or the Max Version also changes to the highest supported version.
+If you downgrade from PAN-OS 11.1 to a previous version, any decryption profile that specifies TLSv1.3 as the Min Version or the Max Version changes to the highest supported version.
+For example, downgrading from PAN-OS 11.1 to PAN-OS 9.1 replaces TLSv1.3 with TLSv1.2.
+If a Panorama device on PAN-OS 11.1 pushes the configuration to devices that run older versions of PAN-OS, any decryption profile that specifies TLSv1.3 as the Min Version or the Max Version also changes to the highest supported version.